-All Christians are familiar with Jesus’ baptism by John at the Jordan river, yet in the Gospel of John there is a mention of another site where John the Baptist operates – ‘Aenon Near Salim’ (John 3:23).
+All Christians are familiar with Jesus’ baptism by John at the Jordan River, yet in the Gospel of John, there is a mention of another site where John the Baptist operates – ‘Aenon Near Salim’ (John 3:23).

 Most scholars suggest locating ‘Salim’ at Tel Shalem, 6 miles south of Beit She’an, near the Jordan River.
-Aenon, which literally means ‘springs’ in Aramaic, should probably be identified at the springs around the site.
+Aenon, which means ‘springs’ in Aramaic, should probably be identified at the springs around the site.

 Aenon Near Salim in the Judean Mountains?

 But at least some believe that ‘Aenon’ could also be located elsewhere – in the Judean Mountains.
 In the 12th century, the archdeacon of Antioch, R. Ferrtellus, mentioned “the church of the Baptist” north of Hebron, “which was built at the same place, according to the gospel of John, where he baptized his followers.”
 That site is identified at Khirbet Beit-Einun, an archaeological site 30 miles south of Jerusalem and 2 miles north of Hebron.
 Indeed, its Arabic name, Einun, could preserve the site’s name in antiquity, Aenon.